If you've been to culinary school or maybe taken a food-safety class to become certified as a food service worker, you know all about FAT TOM.

-"Food spoilage" means any change to the food that causes it to become either 1) gross or 2) dangerous.
+"Food spoilage" means any change to the food that causes it to become either bad tasting or dangerous.

 The two aren't necessarily the same thing, although they're both caused by the growth of microbes like bacteria and mold.
 Still, you're not likely to get sick from moldy, smelly food, for the simple reason that you're (probably) not going to eat it.

 The real danger stems from certain bacteria called pathogens, which are the ones that cause food poisoning.
 These organisms don't produce any smell, discoloration, or any other changes you can detect with your senses.
 You won't even know they're there until you start to feel nauseous or crampy or whatnot.

 Since you can't see or smell these bacteria, it's important to store and handle your food in a way that minimizes the opportunities for them to grow.

 That's where FAT TOM comes in.
 FAT TOM stands for: